tylertank/TaApp/README.md

 ```
 Author:     Cole Hanlon
 Partner:    Tyler Harkness
-Date:       23-Nov-2022
+Date:       12-9-2022
 Course:     CS 4540, University of Utah, School of Computing
 GitHub ID:  ColeHanlon, tylertank
 Repo:       https://github.com/uofu-cs4540-fall2022/taapplication-webmoguls
-Commit Tag: PS8
+Commit Tag: PS9
 Project:    TA Application
 Copyright:  CS 4540 and Cole Hanlon, Tyler Harkness - This work may not be copied for use in Academic Coursework.
 ```
+# AWS Links
+Cole -
+Tyler -

 # Overview of the TA Application Functionality

-We have now added the functionality for users to view, and update their availability.
-We have implemented this in a very similar way as seen in the assignment details.
-One design choice we made is not adding the ability for dragging.
-We saw the issues that can arise in Lecture, such as having inconsistent selection, and causing troubles for the user.
-We do not expect a user to have too much availability, or have to update this often, therefore, just selecting each time slot is fine in our eyes.
+We have now added the functionality for the admin to view data trends about course enrollments for specific time ranges.
+They are able to see the enrollments over time for one class at a time using the default trends page.
+Or see total enrollments for multiple classes as of the current day using the pie chart trends page.
+We both feel that we are finally getting the hang of javascript and felt pretty good at transferring data to and from the database, controller, and views.

 # Comments to Evaluators:

 As of submitting this assignment we are not aware of any bugs.
 We have updated the grading links in the nav bar for this assignment as listed in the assignment details.
-We did layout our JavaScript a bit different than what is described in the assignment details.
-We followed the example website provided by the professor, and made many seperate JavaScript classes.
-We think this makes things more understandable, rather than the single class which does everything described in the assignment details.
-We use AvailabilityTracker.js to hold our setup function, which then constructs our individual components which are defined as their own JavaScript classes.
+We made a design choice to only allow 1 class at a time to be charted because we could not figure out how to fix and adjust the x-axis once a series had been already added.
+To fix this we remove the series from the chart each time a new data request is sent.
+If a user wants to see multiple enrollments they can use the piechart trends page to see multiple classes.

 # Assignment Specific Topics

 Above and Beyond

-We have mostly focused on a working solution, and have not done much beyond the assignment details.
-We decided to simplify access to this page, by only allowing Applicants to view it, and then showing the logged in user their availability.
-This limits the need for parameters withn the link, and you can easily navigate to the page.
-We have added a button within viewing your application to set your availability.
-We feel this is useful as when you complete the application, you will see this button and can complete this step.
+We added a second page to hold the enrollment pie chart trends for one of the above and beyond requirements.
+For the second requirment we deployed our system to AWS.

 # Consulted Peers: